unicornt/Wapplique/README.md

  -it wapplique
 ```

-{PATH_TO_RUNTIMENAME} is the path of different runtimes on your machine.
+{PATH_TO_RUNTIMENAME} is the root directory for the source code of the runtime specified by {RUNTIMENAME}.
+Wapplique assumes that the executable binary is located in the default path, such as `/wasmedge/build/tools/wasmedge/wasmedge`.
+If you built the binary in a different directory, please update the path in lines 17–24 of `run_case.py`.

 ### Start Fuzzing